-The Sustainable Entrepreneur’s Library of Resources for Strategic Planning consists of five Parts.
-Part I serves as an introduction to the formal strategic planning process and identifies and describes the fundamental elements of the planning process and desired outputs of that process—a mission statement, a strategy statement, strategic goals and objectives, and tactical and operational plans.
-Part II discusses how internal and external environmental forces impact the strategic planning process.
-Part III cover key steps in the strategic planning process including collecting and analyzing information, strategy development using “situation” analysis, preparation of the mission and strategy statements, establishing strategic goals and objectives, preparation of a strategic plan and implementation and monitoring of the company’s strategic plan.
-Part IV discusses the development and implementation of a business plan and begins with a brief description of the purposes and uses of a business plan and the need to establish formal processes for collecting information for the plan and completing the drafting and review of the plan on a timely basis.
+The Sustainable Entrepreneur’s Library of Resources for Strategic Planning begins with an introduction to the formal strategic planning process and identifies and describes the fundamental elements of the planning process and desired outputs of that process—a mission statement, a strategy statement, strategic goals and objectives, and tactical and operational plans.
+The Part then goes on to discuss how internal and external environmental forces impact the strategic planning process.
+The Part continues with coverage of the key steps in the strategic planning process including collecting and analyzing information, strategy development using “situation” analysis, preparation of the mission and strategy statements, establishing strategic goals and objectives, preparation of a strategic plan and implementation and monitoring of the company’s strategic plan.
+Specific attention is given to the development and implementation of a business plan beginning with a brief description of the purposes and uses of a business plan and the need to establish formal processes for collecting information for the plan and completing the drafting and review of the plan on a timely basis.
 The actual steps in collecting and analyzing information to be used to prepare the plan are described in detail including industry analysis, product and market analysis, competitive analysis, financial planning and analysis, organizational analysis, and risk analysis.
 The Part also includes a description of the main sections of a typical business plan as well as a discussion of various specialized topics.
-Part V provides an overview of cross-cultural studies of strategic planning.
+Finally, the Part provides an overview of cross-cultural studies of strategic planning.
 Researchers have found indications that the relationship between strategic planning and firm performance may be mitigated to some degree by contextual factors relating to the firm including, among other things, societal culture.
 Research has been carried out on the relationship of strategic planning to all of the most widely recognized dimensions of societal culture and a number of researchers have argued that societal culture does have an impact on organizational processes relating to planning and decision making and on perceptions of strategic strengths and weaknesses.

 Chapters or Articles in Books